liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 The AMSI integration functionality is designed to prevent malicious web requests from reaching SharePoint endpoints.
 For example, to exploit a security vulnerability in a SharePoint endpoint before the official fix for the security vulnerability has been installed.

-Starting with SharePoint Server Subscription Edition Version 25H1, the AMSI extends its scanning capabilities to include the bodies of HTTP requests.
+Starting with SharePoint Server Subscription Edition (SPSE) Version 25H1, the AMSI extends its scanning capabilities to include the bodies of HTTP requests.
 This AMSI Body Scan feature is useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.

 > [!NOTE]
 > The new AMSI Body Scan feature is available for SharePoint Server Subscription Edition users only.